| || |

 "Here it is.you can get it in different sizes to wrap up their paws.".
-Ahhh.it is for my son. he has diabetes. it is to secure his pump site. cheaper than the human stuff.". was at Pet Food Warehouse a few days ago.
-His arm is now covered in this green polka-dotted dressing and smells like dog food. hours of drills and scrimmaging.
-He did not.
+Ahhh.it is for my son. he has diabetes. it is to secure his pump site. cheaper than the human stuff.". was at Pet Food Warehouse a few days ago. buying Vet Wrap (thanks Heidi ) to secure Joe''s POD until the Skin Tac arrives (thank you Penny ) and the Band4Life ships (thank you Marla).
+His arm is now covered in this green polka-dotted dressing and smells like dog food.

 BETA BUDDIES Drowning Out The Beep

 | TUESDAY, JULY 9, 2013

 "Just crank up the radio Mom. you know. to drown it out.".
 Dear Lord the BEEPING.
 The Lumineers'' Stubborn Love was cranked up a few levels.
 The beeping was still piercing my tympanic membranes as we headed home from Joe''s first day of Tim Thomas Hockey Camp.yesterday.
 The POD, according to the alarm history, had stopped delivering insulin for about an hour and a half prior.
 Joe could not hear the alarm, as his elbow pads and shoulder pads and helmet all must have muffled the sound.

 BETA BUDDIES I Offered Him Some Baby Oil

 | MONDAY, JULY 8, 2013